Diatbbin/YouTube-clone/README.md

-# Video upload & streaming platform
+# Video upload & playback platform

 A full-stack video upload and playback demo: users sign in with Google, upload raw video and a thumbnail, a background worker transcodes with FFmpeg, and the app lists videos and streams the processed file from Google Cloud Storage.